-{\bf Abstract.} In this paper we shall consider a few variants of the motivic multiple zeta values of level two by restricting the summation indices in the definition of multiple zeta values to some fixed parity patterns.
-These include Hoffman's multiple $t$-values, Kaneko and Tsumura's multiple $T$-values, and the multiple $S$-values studied previously by the authors.
-By applying Brown and Glanois's descent theory on the motivic versions of these values we shall derive some criterion for when these values are ramified and unramified.
-Assuming Grothendieck's period conjecture, our results partially confirms a conjecture of Kaneko and Tsumura about when multiple $T$-values can be expressed as a rational linear combination of multiple zeta values (i.e., unramified) if their depth is less than four.
-Similar results are obtained for motivic multiple $S$-values.
-Further, we are able to generalize a result of Charlton to more families of unramified multiple $t$-values with unit components (i.e. components equal to 1).
-We propose some more unsolved problems at the end of the paper.
+{\bf Abstract.} In this paper, we consider several variants of motivic multiple zeta values of level two by restricting the summation indices to fixed parity patterns.
+These variants include Hoffman's multiple $t$-values, Kaneko and Tsumura's multiple $T$-values, and the multiple $S$-values previously studied by the authors.
+By applying the descent theory of Brown and Glanois to the motivic versions of these values, we derive criteria for determining when they are ramified or unramified.
+Assuming Grothendieck's period conjecture, our results partially confirm a conjecture by Kaneko and Tsumura regarding the unramified nature of multiple $T$-values of depth less than four.
+We obtain similar results for motivic multiple $S$-values.
+Furthermore, we generalize a result of Charlton to broader families of unramified multiple $t$-values with unit components.
+Finally, we propose several open problems for future research.

-{\bf Keywords}: motivic iterated integrals, (motivic) multiple zeta values, (motivic) Euler sums, (motivic) multiple $T$-values, (motivic) multiple $t$-values, (motivic) multiple $S$-values.
+{\bf Keywords}: motivic iterated integrals; (motivic) multiple zeta values; (motivic) Euler sums; (motivic) multiple $T$-values; (motivic) multiple $t$-values; (motivic) multiple $S$-values.